JoyPaul-JP/Predicting-Weather-Parameters-and-Heat-Index-Using-Deep-Neural-Networks/README.md

 # Predicting-Weather-Parameters-and-Heat-Index-Using-Deep-Neural-Networks
- A Deep Learnng (LSTM & ANN) approach for predicting Weather and the Heat Index
+ A Deep Learning (LSTM & ANN) approach for predicting Weather and the Heat Index